Beneath the Surface

 Nutrients

 Note that the scales on these graphs are different, highlighting the fact that there are typically more nutrients in the hypolimnion than epilimnion in our lakes.
-That indicates that nutrients are not only coming from inflowing streams, but the lake bottom itself, too.
-(This is called “nutrient loading”.)
+That indicates that nutrients are coming from the bottom sediments of the lakes in addition to inflowing streams.

 Blue-green algae and microcystin